SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * **Alarm Management:** Monitor problems of your asset using severities and workflows.

-* Get on introduction and overview using the Welcome Dashboard and Home Dashboard, respectively.
+* **Easy of use**: Get on introduction and overview using the Welcome Dashboard and Home Dashboard, respectively.

-* Organize thousands of devices using profiles.
+* **Data point library**: Manage default settings ("profiles") of your devices and apply them automatically using the "Data point library".

 ### Concepts

 The main concepts of the Cockpit application are the following:

 **Asset**: An asset represents the business object, for example, buildings, machines, or cars.

+**Asset Hierarchy**: Assets are organised in a hierarchy (tree).
+The nodes of thee tree are groups, and the leaves of the tree are devices.

+**Group**: A way to organise devices and assets in a asset hierarchy.
+A group can contain one or multiple devices, child devices or other groups.

 **Device**: An IoT Device, either an gateway device, or a device indirectly connected via a gateway (e.g. modbus or KNX device), or a sensor.